Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel: Hirzebruch's ball quotient

 Consider the blowup $\wt{S}$ of $S$ at $[0,0]$ with exceptional divisor $D$, and let $\wt{C}_\al$ be the proper transform of $C_\al$ to $\wt{S}$.
 Then $\wt{C}_\al$ is an elliptic curve on $\wt{S}$ of self-intersection $-1$.
 If

 define $M = \wt{S} \ssm \calC$.
 Hirzebruch conjectured and Holzapfel proved \cite{Holzapfel} that $M$ is the quotient of $\bbB^2$ by an arithmetic lattice $\Gam$.
-It is noncompact and $\Gam$ is neat.
-In other words, $\wt{S}$ is the smooth toroidal compactification of the quotient of $\bbB^2$ by a neat arithmetic lattice.
+It is noncompact and $\wt{S}$ is the smooth toroidal compactification of the quotient of $\bbB^2$ by an arithmetic lattice.
 It appears as the third example in the appendix to \cite{StoverVol} and in \cite{Parker}.
 It is also one of the five complex hyperbolic manifolds of Euler number one that admits a smooth toroidal compactification \cite{DiCerbo--Stover}.

 We need a few more facts before constructing the families $\{A_j\}$ and $\{B_j\}$ from Theorem \ref{thm:MainCusped}.
 Since the fundamental group is a birational invariant,

 In particular, every \'etale cover $\pi : S^\prime \to S$ induces an \'etale cover $\wt{\pi} : \wt{S}^\prime \to \wt{S}$, and more specifically, $\wt{S}^\prime$ is the blowup of $S^\prime$ at the points over $[0, 0] \in S$.
 Every such cover is Galois (i.e., regular) with covering group $G$, a quotient of $\bbZ^4$.